 Any rifle having a safe manually and mechanically operated firing mechanism, weighing not more than 13 1/2 pounds (6124g) inclusive of sight.
 With a stock having a flat or convexed forearm and a total stock width of not more than 3 inches, having a toe formed by an acute angle not greater than that formed by a straight line drawn from the toe of a substantially vertical butt starting at a point at least 4 inches below the axis of the bore and extending forward to the bottom of the barrel at a point 18 inches forward of the bolt face.
-A barrel not less than 18 inches long, a diameter at and not more than 5 inches ahead of the bolt face of not more than 1.250 inches and a diameter at any point between the muzzle and a point 5 inches ahead of the bolt face not greater than would be defined by a straight taper between such point 5 inches in front of the bolt face at 1.250 inches diameter and the muzzle at .900 inches diameter at 29 inches.
+A barrel not less than 18 inches long, a diameter at and not more than 5 inches ahead of the bolt face of not more than 1.250 inches and a diameter at any point between the muzzle and a point 5 inches in front of the bolt face at 1.250 inches diameter and the muzzle at .900 inches diameter at 29 inches.